ca4ti/proxmox-script-installer/README.md

 ## Notes
 You can put your Robot-Credentials in the file robot.conf.php so the script will not ask your for the Robot-Login.

-If you just want to generate the network config (even for a different server), see chapter **Network-Setup** at the end of this page
+If you just want to generate the network config (even for a different server), see chapter **Network-Setup** at the end of this page.

+When you want to create the network-config, the script use the template-file tpl/network.tpl - you can adjust this file to your needs.

 ## Installation
 Boot your server into the Rescue-Mode, use `installimage` and Choose the minimal Debian-Strech or Debian-Buster Version.